-Upon successful completion of this program the student will be able to: • Demonstrate effective communication skills including both verbal and written. - Understand the role of a leader. - Identify and implement strategies for managing employee relations.
-GRADUATION REQUIREMENTS Students must complete a minimum of 19 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
-All courses in this program must be completed with a 'C' or better.
-Nine (9) credits must be completed at Southwestern before the Business Management/ Entrepreneurship: Career Pathway Certificate of Completion: Supervision is awarded.
-Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+Students must complete a minimum of 92 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+All courses must be passed with a grade of 'C' or better.
+Twenty-four (24) credits must be completed at Southwestern before the AAS Business Management/ Entrepreneurship degree is awarded.